MartinPeschke/martinpeschke.github.com/_posts/2012-12-13-UIWebView-flowplayer-webkit-playsinline.markdown

 </pre>

-Add the webkit-playsinline property to the flowplayer videoTag, since it gets removed from the html video tag () as do all unrecognized attributes):
+Add the webkit-playsinline property to the flowplayer videoTag, since it gets removed from the html video tag (as do all unrecognized attributes):

 <pre class="prettyprint linenums language-javascript">
     if (bypass_native_fs) videoTag.attr("webkit-playsinline","on");
 </pre>

 Now you think you got it?
 Of course NOT.
 Above we have told flowplayer to use the actual HTML5 full screen API, which mobile safari supports.
-Now we need to Tell flowplayer to just fake fullscreen:
+Now we need to tell flowplayer to just fake fullscreen (the actual thing suppresses all HTML overlays):

 <pre class="prettyprint linenums language-javascript">
   if (FS_SUPPORT && !bypass_native_fs) {
 </pre>

-While we are at it, lets also remove this goodie:
+While we are at it, let's also remove this goodie:

 <pre class="prettyprint linenums language-javascript">
       // native fullscreen